Corporate Services | Other Services | |

 (Internet Protocol) telephony and services associated with mobile

-communications such as SMS / MMS (Short / Multimedia Messaging Service), ring tone
+communications such as SMS / MMS (Short / Multimedia Messaging Service), ring

 download etc. Lacking the know-how in developing new services, Chinese